-CLARIN-NL Third Call: Closed Call
+CLARIN-NL Fourth Call: Closed Call

-CLARIN-NL launches in its third call a Closed Call for project proposals.
+CLARIN-NL launches in its fourth call a Closed Call for project proposals.
 This called is only open for researchers who have been explicitly invited to submit a project proposal for the closed call by the CLARIN-NL Board.
-The call is open from Friday July 3, 2011.
+Information on the call will be available as of Monday July 2, 2012 and proposals can be submitted as of that data.
 The total budget for this closed call is limited to a maximum of € 400,000.
 The call is specifically open for proposals targeting resource curation projects or demonstrator projects.
 Such projects take existing data or tools as a basis and attempt to apply CLARIN-supported standards and best practices to make the data and tools CLARIN-compliant.
-Examples of such projects awarded in 2009 and 2010 can be found on the CLARIN-NL website.1 Only those proposals that specifically target this priority will be eligible.
+Examples of such projects awarded in 2009 through 2011 can be found on the CLARIN-NL website.1 Only those proposals that specifically target this priority will be eligible.
 The maximum budget per project is 80,000€.